GavinPalmer1984/obviously_awesome/README.md

 In the early days of a company with a single product, positioning the product and the company as the same thing is the easiest path to establishing a brand in the minds of customers, because there are simply fewer things to remember.

+If you are a single-product company that currently has a company brand and a product brand, I strongly recommend focusing on your product and putting your energy into marketing and selling that.

 ## Step 2.
 Form a Positioning Team
+Assembling a team often exposes how different groups in your company hold certain assumptions about your attributes, value and target markets.

+I highly recommend bringing in an experienced facilitator to guide the positioning discussion.
+Having someone from outside the company facilitate the discussion will make the exercise much more productive and balanced.
+In the positioning workshops I run, I consistently hear that discussions about bigger strategic issues are difficult without someone from the outside making sure everyone's voice is heard.
+I also hear how helpful it is for the facilitator to gently challenge long-held assumptions that seem cast in stone and untouchable.

 ## Step 3.
 Align Your Positioning Vocabulary and Let Go of Your Positioning Baggage
+For your team to develop a new position, they need a common understanding of the goal and expected outcomes.

+In the workshops I run, I set aside the first hour to go over positioning concepts and definitions with the team.

+Market confusion starts with our disconnect between understanding the product as product creators, and understanding the product as customers first perceive it.

 ## Step 4.
 List Your True Competitive Alternatives
+Understand what a customer might replace you with in order to understand how they categorize your solution.

 ## Step 5.
 Isolate Your Unique Attributes or Features
 ## Step 6.
 Map the Attributes to Value "Themes"
 ## Step 7.
 Determine Who Cares a Lot